TheDeveloperMask/vehicle-brand-recognition-yolov4-python/README.md

   pip install MNN

-  If you use Windows, the OpenCV have to be installed from: https://www.lfd.uci.edu/~gohlke/pythonlibs/
+  If you use Windows, the OpenCV package is recommended to be installed from: https://www.lfd.uci.edu/~gohlke/pythonlibs/

   yolov4.weights must be downloaded from [https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and saved in folder yolov4